mieubrisse/personal-writing/leveraged-judgement/post.md

 - Good investment deals commonly need to be acted on in a very short timeframe, and understanding the nature of risk-taking (when should you move fast vs slow?) allows you to capture value from good deals safely
 - Internalizing the lessons of this post (the importance of leverage & decisionmaking, conveyed from Naval Ravikant) will itself upgrade your decisionmaking by triggering you to seek out still-better decisionmaking and leveraged opportunities
 - If you understand leverage and hire someone to do your laundry, even if you only do 1 hour of laundry per week, you save 3,120 hours (130 days, or 4.3 months) over 60 years of adult life
-- Understanding the importance of automation (basically computers, including ChatGPT) is the difference between hundreds of hours doing tasks manually vs automating it
+- Understanding the importance of automation (basically computers, including ChatGPT) is the difference between hundreds of hours of manual labor vs automating it

+### Final Thoughts
-If these are ideas are cogent to you, some considerations you might apply to your own life:
+If these are ideas are interesting to you, some ways to implement them in your own life:

-- Are you looking for the way to work smart, not hard?
-I.e., are you looking for the small action that will make all the difference?
-- Where are areas in your life that are currently TODO TODO
+1. Ask yourself, "Am I working smart instead of hard?"
+I.e., are you operating on autopilot, or are you actively seeking ways to leverage your judgment?
+2. Consider what things in your life you can outsource or automate to get back more time and energy (for extra leverage, tell ChatGPT what you do on a weekly basis and ask it to help)
-- Are you investing in upgrading your decisionmaking (e.g., using the resources above)?
+3. Invest in upgrading your decisionmaking:

-TODO CTA about my blog, and how I talk about the mental side of things TODO recs on where to start with Taleb
+    - Subscribe to the Farnam Street newsletter
+    - Read "I Will Teach You To Be Rich" by Ramit Sethi for an excellent introduction to leveraging your time for financial success
+    - Read Nassim Taleb's "Fooled By Randomness" and "The Black Swan"
+    - Understand the Rationalist map/territory distinction
+4. Consider subscribing to my Substack, as I put out articles on living a better life every week (link below)

 _"Give me a lever long enough and a fulcrum on which to place it, and I will move the world." - Archimedes_